MSc by Research in Psychiatry

 Performance at interview

-For departmental studentships, when available, interviews usually take place in February and will be conducted by at least two interviewers.
-The department aims to interview three applicants for each available place.
-If you are unable to come to Oxford for an interview it may be possible for it to be conducted by phone, Skype, or video-conference.
+If you are unable to come to Oxford for an interview it may be possible for it to be conducted via Teams or Zoom.

 How your application is assessed